 This book contains a robust process for achieving successful meetings.

-Contains 50 tips to help improve your behaviourial instincts in meetings
+Contains 50 tips to help improve your behavioural instincts in meetings.

-- The words will be brought to life with creative illiustrations and diagrams
+The words will be brought to life with creative illustrations and diagrams.

 Helen Chapman is a former senior business manager with an Airline company and has Health & Fitness background.
 Helen has led successful organisational development strategies, working as developer, owner and facilitator of new company cultures.
 Today Helen is a Facilitator and works as a thinking partner with senior business leaders.